Trump, in Fox News interview, says of Kim Jong Un: 'We understand each other'

 TRUMP: U.S. MILITARY DRAWDOWN IN SOUTH KOREA 'NOT ON THE TABLE' YET

-“I mean, I can go through a lot of nations where a lot of bad things -- where a lot of bad things -- were done,” Trump said.
+“I mean, I can go through a lot of nations where a lot of bad things were done,” Trump said.
 “Now look, with all of that being said, the answer is yes” - referring to Baier's query about Kim having done terrible things.

 In the interview, Trump said that despite his call to bring back U.S. troops from South Korea, a military drawdown from the region is not being discussed as part of talks with North Korea.